-VOA avoids the use of rumors and speculation in news items.
+• VOA avoids the use of rumors and speculation in news items.

 However, this should be carefully evaluated on a case-by-case basis in instances where a rumor or speculation takes on a life of its own.
 In general, reporters, producers and editors should seek out responsible officials to respond to the rumors or speculation and use those comments as our entry to the story.
-Without an official comment, VOA should avoid being first to publicize a rumor or speculation.
+Without an official comment, VOA should not be first to publicize a rumor or speculation.

-ATTRIBUTION

-WE GIVE CREDIT WHERE CREDIT IS DUE
+ATTRIBUTION OF OUTSIDE SOURCES WE GIVE CREDIT WHERE CREDIT IS DUE